WaterFutures/water-futures-battle/docs/problem/external-drivers/index.md

 ## System External Drivers {#sec:ext-drivers}

-This chapter describes the external drivers that influence the water distribution system and how they have been modelled in the BWF competition.
+This chapter describes the external drivers that influence the national WDS and how they have been modelled in the BWF competition.
 The key external systems modelled are:
 - the climate,
 - the energy system, and